About Problem-Solving with Bees and Blues

 - Viewing the World in Spatial Terma

-Problem-Solving with Bee-Bot was developed by Lester Carr, a 40-year public school veteran, who drew on broad experience introducing technology into the classroom to develop Problem-Solving with Bee-Bot.
+Lester Carr, a 40-year public school veteran, drew on broad experience introducing technology into the classroom to develop Problem-Solving with Bees and Blues.
 Bee-Bot’s simplicity and ease of use were an inspiration to develop challenges that put the motivation, excitement, and learning potential of robot technology into the hands of elementary school students.
+Terrapin has added the option to include Blue-Bot, making it valuable to both Bee-Bot and Blue-Bot users.

-Problem-Solving with Bee-Bot is available online where you may view and print the instructions, challenges, and supporting resources.
+Problem-Solving with Bees and Blues is available online where you can view and print the instructions, challenges, and supporting resources.
 A login code comes on the invoice and allows access to the curriculum for one year.

 View a PDF copy of the Table of Contents